JennyP7/hardhats-vista-install-doc/New/InstallVistAOnGTM.rst

 Two parenthetical remarks:

     FIS (the company behind GT.M) recommends versioning objects and global directories to allow for rolling upgrades.
 I personally don't think this is necessary for VistA.
 More details can be found at the `GT.M Acculturation Workshop <https://sourceforge.net/projects/fis-gtm/files/GT.M%20Acculturation%20Workshop/>`_.

     Various people in the VistA community create another directory called "p" for patches, so that you can apply updated routines in the "r" directory and not overwrite the original routine.
-The intent is reasonable, but what what almost always happens is that I get calls or emails on why changes aren't showing up.
-VistA tools (KIDS, Fileman, VPE) are all written just expecting a single routine list.
+The intent is reasonable, but what what almost always happens is that changes don't show up because VistA tools (KIDS, Fileman, VPE) are all written just expecting a single routine list.

 At this point, we need to create an environment file that we will need to source in order to tell GT.M/YottaDB where are our routines and globals are.
 The reason we need to do this is simple: GT.M/YottaDB bases its operations almost entirely on environment variables from the shell.
 All values between || need to be replaced.
 Here's the file, which I called `env.vista<./env.vista>`_.

 .. raw:: html